ivandrodri/ivan-homepage/README.md

 ## Expertise and Interests:

-I am passionate about various fields of Machine Learning, particularly Deep Learning, Bayesian Machine Learning, Reinforcement Learning (RL) and surrogate models to speed up complex physics simulations.
-I am also interested in leveraging large language models (LLMs) and transformers in areas such as Retrieval-Augmented Generation (RAG), generative AI for engineering design, and techniques like Imitation Learning or Behavioral Cloning.
+I am passionate about various fields of Machine Learning, particularly Deep Learning, Bayesian Machine Learning, Reinforcement Learning (RL), and the use of surrogate models to accelerate complex physics simulations.
+I am also interested in applications of large language models (LLMs), such as in Retrieval-Augmented Generation (RAG) systems and generative AI for engineering design, as well as the use of transformer architectures in areas like Imitation Learning and Behavioral Cloning.

 ## Professional Timeline